 A digital mammogram with tomosynthesis is very similar to a traditional mammogram.
 The exam time is approximately the same as a digital mammogram and delivers a similar radiation dose.
 Just as with your digital mammogram, your breast will be compressed while the x-ray arm makes a quick arc over the breast taking a series of images at a number of angles.
 2D and 3D images are obtained simultaneously.
 With tomosynthesis, additional compression and adjustment of the breast is not required.

-You can choose from a traditional digital mammogram or opt for a digital mammogram plus tomosynthesis for an additional $40.
+You can choose from a traditional 2D or opt for a low dose 3D digital mammogram for an additional fee.

 In some cases you may be asked to come back for additional imaging such as a diagnostic mammogram or ultrasound.